stanfordroboticsclub/Pupper/docs/guide/software_installation.rst

 ###################################################################################################
 Remove SD card from computer and put it into your Raspberry Pi.
 Connect power to the Pi as well.

+If your Pi does not boot, please try going back to step 3 "Use etcher to flash the card" and use this version of Rasbian instead: https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2020-02-14/2020-02-13-raspbian-buster-lite.zip

 2. Configure your computer to SSH into the robot
 ########################################################